RetroSoftwareRepository/OpenNT-4.5/README.md

 The Windows version used to compile doesn't matter, as long as it is not Windows 1.x to NT 3.5.

-I recommend 2000 or later as it supports larger hard drives and flash drives (up to 2 terabytes)
+I recommend 2000 or later (MUST BE 32-BIT) as it supports larger hard drives and flash drives (up to 2 terabytes)

+In short:
+- copy all source files to w:\
+- run "W:\setup.cmd"
+- run zTESTBUILD.cmd and answer 'yyy' for the 1st pass clean build and ignore building errors if any
+- if any building errors, run zTESTBUILD.cmd again and answer 'nyy' for a 2nd pass non-clean build

 Have fun!